How to buy the best microwave

-Take a look at our microwave Best Buys to discover the models that Which? recommends.
+Take a look at our pick of the best microwaves to discover the models that Which? recommends.

 What type of microwave do I need?